Your Mobile Application Is Your Business. Is It Really Secure?

 Here is a question worth pausing on.

-That single screen has become the most important touchpoint your business owns.
-It is your customer interface, your transaction engine, your brand promise, and your risk exposure - all in one place.
+Not walking into a branch.
+Not calling a helpline.
+Tapping your mobile app - expecting it to work seamlessly, safely, instantly.
+That single screen is your customer interface, your transaction engine, your brand promise, and your biggest risk - all in one place.

 So here is the question every business leader must answer honestly: